rapidsai/notebooks/utils/README.md

 * `stop-jupyter.sh`: identifies all process IDs associated with Jupyter and kills them
 * `dask-cluster.py`: launches a configured Dask cluster (a set of nodes) for use within a notebook
 * `dask-setup.sh`: a low-level script for constructing a set of Dask workers on a single node
+* `split-data-mortgage.sh`: splits the mortgage files into smaller parts, and saves them for use with the mortgage notebook

 ## start-jupyter